andreas-mausch/andreas-mausch.github.io/blog/_posts/2019-05-02-third-party-stubs.md

 ---

-When you connect third party web services to your application, you'd like convenient way to work with them during development.
+When you connect third party web services to your application, you'd like to have a convenient way to work with them during development.

 # The external service